Texas police have ‘zero leads’ on where ‘noisy Cleveland neighbour’ killer is

 “My heart is with this eight-year-old little boy, I don’t care if he was here legally, I don’t care if he was here illegally, he was in my county,” Sheriff Capers said.
 “Five people died in my county.
 And that’s where my heart is, in my county protecting my people to the best of my ability.”

-The other victims have been identified as Daniel’s mother Sonia Argentina Guzman, 25, her eight-year-old son, Diana Velazquez Alvarado, 21, Julisa Molina Rivera, 31, and Josué Jonatán Cáceres, 18, according to 12 News.
+The other victims have been identified as Daniel’s mother Sonia Argentina Guzman, 25, Diana Velazquez Alvarado, 21, Julisa Molina Rivera, 31, and Josué Jonatán Cáceres, 18, according to 12 News.

 Authorities said Mr Oropesa is likely communicating with friends, noting that they hope the large reward sum incentivises somebody to come forward with information.
 At this point, officials said, it is not known whether Mr Oropesa is in the vicinity of the crime scene or if he has already left the county.